 This is the Periodic Table of all the elements that have been discovered to date (click on the image to see a larger version).

-The Periodic Table is separated in horizontal rows called periods and vertical columns called groups.
+The Periodic Table is separated into horizontal rows called periods and vertical columns called groups.

-- Group 1 (the first column) metals are the Alkali Metals.
-There are many similarities between them, but they are not identical.
-From top to bottom the alkali metals are: Lithium, Sodium, Potassium, Rubidium and Caesium.
-As we move down Group 1 the reactivity of the alkali metals increases.
+As we move down Group 1, the reactivity (and the density) of the alkali metals increases.
 All alkali metals produce a metal hydroxide when they react with water.
 The general chemical equation is:

 alkali metal + water → metal hydroxide + hydrogen

-- Group 2 metals show a different trend than that of the alkali metals.
-Magnesium and Calcium burn vigorously in air producing different-colour bright flames.
-Metals also react with acids and give similar products; these reactions are dealt with in other worksheets.
+Group 2 metals show a different trend to that of the alkali metals.
+Magnesium and calcium burn vigorously in the air producing different coloured bright flames.
+These metals also react with acids and give similar products to Group 1.
+These reactions are dealt with in other activities.

-- Group 7 elements are called the Halogens (salt formers), when they react with metals.
+Group 7 elements are called the halogens (meaning 'salt-formers' for when they react with metals).